Western Australian Heritage Awards

 Projects will be assessed against a broad spectrum of criteria including the heritage outcome, conservation practices, social and community benefits, challenges faced and partnerships demonstrated.

-Winners and high commendation recipients in the conservation and adaptive reuse category are shortlisted for nomination to UNESCO's Asia-Pacific Awards for Cultural Heritage Conservation.
+Winners and commendation recipients in the conservation and adaptive reuse category are shortlisted for nomination to UNESCO's Asia-Pacific Awards for Cultural Heritage Conservation.
 Find out more about the UNESCO Awards.

 Further information on the WA Heritage Awards, including eligibility and terms and conditions, can be found here.